 Since hair stems from living tissue, its health depends on the nourishment that you feed it from within your diet.
 When trying to encourage growth as well as improve condition, your food choices can either help or hinder your progress.
 Make sure to stock up on foods with omega-3 fatty acids, folate, antioxidants like vitamin E, protein, biotin, silica, zinc, vitamin D, selenium, magnesium, iodine, and iron can help.
 Often, it is difficult to determine how much of those specific nutrients that you’re actually getting since our bodies all break down food differently.
 Therefore, you might think of taking a supplement to insure that you’re getting enough.

-Another suggestion is treating your hair more delicately than what you may have been doing.
+Another suggestion to encourage faster growing hair is treating your hair more delicately than what you may have been doing.
 Avoid brushing too vigorously.
 What this does could backfire your efforts to stimulate circulation instead of helping it.
 Doing this pulls and stretches hair to the damaging point and causes split ends.
 Though split ends won’t delay the hair from growing, they do give the impression of shorter length over straighter, undamaged strands.

 The better way to get the blood moving of hair nutrients for delivering them where they need to go is by gently massaging your scalp with your fingers.
 You don’t need to do this all that long, but just a few minutes is enough to do the trick.

-Also, think of washing your hair less.
+Also, think of washing your hair less for encouraging growing hair faster.
 Changing daily shampooing can help limit rubbing and lathering that might cause you to shed more hairs, slowing down your progress.

 Air drying your hair is also a good idea over using your hair dryer.
 Harsh heat can weaken vulnerable hair and cause it to break, disrupting its growing cycle for less than healthy hair.